frintjs/frint/packages/frint-react/README.md

 ### Props

 1. `name` (`String`): The name of the Region
-1. `data` (`Object`): Data to be made available to rendered Widgets
+1. `data` (`Object`): Data to be made available to rendered App
 1. `uniqueKey` (`String` [optional]): Used when there are multiple Regions of the same `name`.
-It prop must be unique and fixed thoughout the whole app.
+It prop must be unique and fixed throughout the whole app.

 ## RegionService

 > RegionService

-If your Widget wishes to receive data coming from the Region component it rendered in, RegionService is your way to access it.
+If your App wishes to receive data coming from the Region component it rendered in, RegionService is your way to access it.

 Methods exposed by the instance: